Asia facing sharp falls after Wall St. rout

 SYDNEY (Reuters) - Asian share markets face a rough ride on Thursday after a tumble in technology stocks inflicted the largest daily decline on Wall Street since 2011, wiping out all its gains for the year.

-Nikkei futures JNIc1 were down 2.7 percent and pointing to opening losses of around 600 points for the cash index .N225.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS seemed certain to start at its lowest since March last year.
+Nikkei futures were down 2.7 percent and pointing to opening losses of around 600 points for the cash index.
+MSCI’s broadest index of Asia-Pacific shares outside Japan seemed certain to start at its lowest since March last year.

-The dive in formerly high-flying tech stocks sent investors scampering to the safety of sovereign bonds, with yields in 10-year Treasuries US10YT=RR falling the most since May to 3.11 percent.
+The dive in formerly high-flying tech stocks sent investors scampering to the safety of sovereign bonds, with yields in 10-year Treasuries falling the most since May to 3.11 percent.

 “Concerns that earnings growth may be peaking against an unsettled global backdrop and that fiscal stimulus will wane continued to weigh on sentiment,” said analysts at ANZ in a note.